kuzudb/kuzudb.github.io/docs/getting-started.md

 kuzu>
 ```

-Once the CLI has been opened, enter a Cypher query then hit the enter key to execute it. ? of how to load node and rel tables from CSV files
+Once the CLI has opened, enter a Cypher query then hit the enter key to execute it.
+Instructions of how to load nodes and rels from CSV files
 and run a Cypher query is shown below:
 - Create the schema: